 Ikaria Longevity Retreat - credits: ikaria-longevity.com

 The famous Ikarian way of lifestyle that ensures a long and happy life, is offered for you to experience at the Ikaria Longevity Retreat.
 It is the ultimate spot for your summer getaway.
-Through targeted activities such as meditation, yoga, and communication meetings, among other things, you will eventually change your way of thinking - your way of life as a whole.
+Through targeted activities such as mindfulness meditation, yoga, and communication meetings, among other things, you will eventually change your way of thinking - your way of life as a whole.
+It is a Greece yoga retreat you won't want to leave!

 Vericoco Retreat and Creative Center